OXID-eSales/developer_documentation/development/modules_components_themes/module/certification/terms_conditions_checklist.rst

 ^^^^^^^^^^^^^^^^
 * No globals
 * No global functions
-* No business logic in smarty functions
+* No business logic in Twig functions
 * PHP5/7 Code
 * Extensions of ``Base``
 * Getters & Setters